 Stage 1: National Screening

 The Humphrey Program is facilitated overseas by Binational Fulbright Commissions/Foundations or the Public Affairs Sections of U.S. Embassies.
-Commissions and Embassies review applications submitted for the Humphrey Fellowship Program, invite selected applicants for interviews, and determine which applications are to be forwarded for further consideration to the Institute of International Education in Washington, D.C.
-Please contact the Embassy or Commission in your country to learn of its selection criteria.
+Commissions and Embassies review applications submitted for the Humphrey Fellowship Program, invite selected applicants for interviews, and determine which applications are to be forwarded for further consideration to the Institute of International Education in the U.S. Please contact the Embassy or Commission in your country to learn of its selection criteria.

 Stage 2: Screening by the Institute of International Education